jasicajong00/jasicajong00/README.md

 Hi I'm Jasica Jong 👋
-- 👀 I’m interested a student at RMIT's Bachelor of IT/aspiring Fullstack Web Development w/ a focus on Javascript & Python.
+- 👀 I’m interested a student at RMIT's Bachelor of IT with an interest Fullstack Web Development
-- 🌱 Other interests include CISCO and Virtualisation.
-I'm also a member of SWITCH (Society for Women In Technology)
 - 📫 Reach me via email: jessica.jong2909@gmail.com

 <!---